FAQ about Aloe vera and Forever Living

 Where can I find information about the product content?

-The content of each product can be found on the label.
-There is also information about the ingredients on each product’s product data sheet, both on the internal website for FBOs and the external site for customers.
-Please note that the content of a product may change, but it is always the information on the packaging that counts.
+The content of a product can be found on its label.
+You can also find information about the ingredients in each product under the Products menu.
+Please note that a product’s contents may change, and that the information on the packaging is always the information that applies.

 Are Forever’s products safe?